janispritzkau/loopover/README.md

 ## Project structure

-### `src/state.ts`
+### `src/state/`

-This file contains most of the higher-level game logic like the timer, various events and a lot of other things.
+Contains most of the higher-level game logic, such as the timer, various events, and many other things.

 ### `src/App.vue`